FierroPablo/Google/Quiz/Professional Cloud Architect/Managing Implementation and Ensuring Solution and Operations Reliability.md

 _(Incorrect.
 Cloud Profiler can help find functions or methods in your code that use unusual amounts of CPU, memory, or other system resources.
 Cloud Trace identifies which requests have the highest latency and narrows the scope to the microservices that cause the problem.)_

 -Use Error Reporting to test whether your microservices are intermittently unavailable or slow to respond to HTTPS requests.
 Use Cloud Profiler to determine which functions/methods in your application’s code use the most system resources.
 Use Cloud Trace to identify slow requests and determine which microservices/calls take the most time to respond.
+_(Incorrect.
+Error Reporting captures application errors/exceptions in your code and lets you view the errors in a central place.)_

 -Create metrics in Cloud Monitoring for your microservices to test whether they are intermittently unavailable or slow to respond to HTTPS requests.
 Use Cloud Profiler to determine which functions/methods in your application’s code use the most system resources.
 Use Cloud Trace to identify slow requests and determine which microservices/calls take the most time to respond.